 On 11 August 2011, the Boeing board approved the 737 Max development project.
-The new family of Boeing 737s would adopt the same variant numbering system as the 787, namely Boeing 737 Max 7, Boeing 737 Max 8, Boeing 737 Max 9 and Boeing 737 Max10.
-The main driver, of course, was competition to come up with a newer more economical version of the iconic 737 city jet.
+The new family of Boeing 737s would adopt the same variant numbering system as the 787, namely Boeing 737 Max 7, Boeing 737 Max 8, Boeing 737 Max 9 and Boeing 737 Max 10.
+The main driver, of course, was the need to come up with a newer more economical version of the iconic 737 city jet and remain competitive.
 Airbus Industrie was well on the way to producing their new A320, the A320 NEO (New Engine Option) which would deliver a more economical version of the popular Airbus that is a direct competitor to the 737.
-After much research and analysis, it was determined that applying updates, improvements and modifications to the current Boeing 737 model was by far the best option cost wise and also speed to market wise.
+After much research and analysis, it was determined that applying updates, improvements and modifications to the current Boeing 737 model was by far the best option cost-wise and also speed to market-wise.

 The first Boeing 737 Max -8 fuselage completed assembly on 13 August 2015 at the Spirit AeroSystems plant in Wichita, Kansas.

 This was a test aircraft and was eventually delivered to launch customer Southwest Airlines.
 The completed aircraft, named “Spirit of Renton” rolled out of the Boeing Renton Factory on 08 December 2015.
 Nearly 49 years after the first Boeing 737 took to the air on 09 April 1967.
 The 737 Max -8 took to the air on its first flight on 29 January 2016.